cogtoolslab/projection_block_construction/README.md

 If you want to specify a custom folder, set the environment variable `SCOPING_SIMULATIONS_DIR` to the desired path.`

+### Troubleshooting

+If you're getting an error like `ModuleNotFoundError: No module named 'scoping_simulations'`, try running `pip install -e .` in the root directory of the repository.

+If you're getting an error like `OSError: [Errno 24] Too many open files`, the OS doesn't have enough file handles for spawning the physics server.
+Run `ulimit -n 8192` (or some other number) to increase the number of file handles.

 ## Contributing

 The project uses black, isort and ruff for formatting and code sorting.